 - Except as required to explain the basis of new information, an appeal shall be limited to review the most recent official hearing and supporting documents.

-- All decisions made by the Dean of Students, or his/her designee will be considered the final decision.
+- All decisions made by the Chief of Safety & Security, or his/her designee will be considered the final decision.

 Special Event Parking